jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

-What is Enterprise Grade Linux designed for? to be deployed within large organizations using enterprise hardware What are some requirements for Enterprise Grade Linux? long-term support, stability, and security what would Enterprise Grade Linux lack? cutting-edge software and desktop environments What is Consumer Grade Linux designed for? small business or home and hobbyist users What are some requirements for Consumer Grade Linux? latest software and desktop environments What would Consumer Grade Linux lack? long-term support and stability
+What is Enterprise Grade Linux designed for? to be deployed within large organizations using enterprise hardware What are some requirements for Enterprise Grade Linux? long-term support, stability, and security What would Enterprise Grade Linux lack? cutting-edge software and desktop environments What is Consumer Grade Linux designed for? small business or home and hobbyist users What are some requirements for Consumer Grade Linux? latest software and desktop environments What would Consumer Grade Linux lack? long-term support and stability